 If you are going to follow a gluten free diet, you should proceed with caution.
 Why we are saying that?
 Here are few important things you should know before starting your gluten free foods shopping.

-- If you are going 100% gluten free, it is advisable that you rely on natural gluten foods as we have mentioned in our above gluten free foods list.
+- If you are going 100% gluten free, it is advisable that you rely on natural gluten free foods as we have mentioned in our above gluten free foods list.
 Most of the foods you see in grocery stores labelled as 100% gluten free are cheating their consumers.
 They often contains hidden gluten ingredient.

 - If you wish to improve your medical condition by gluten free diet, you should make healthier gluten free choices.
 The main idea is to indulge into good food quality.
 Go for natural gluten free foods more often instead of packaged gluten foods.